terraform-google-modules/terraform-example-foundation/1-org/README.md

    chmod 755 ./tf-wrapper.sh
    ```

-   1. (Github Only) When using Github with Cloudbuild, copy the `policy-library` from the `terraform-example-foundation` to the `gcp-bootstrap` repository and update validation mode from `CLOUDSOURCE` to `FILESYSTEM`:
+   1. (Github/Gitlab Only) When using Github with Cloudbuild, copy the `policy-library` from the `terraform-example-foundation` to the `gcp-org` repository and update validation mode from `CLOUDSOURCE` to `FILESYSTEM`:

       ```bash
       cp -RT ../terraform-example-foundation/policy-library/ ./policy-library